Mayo Clinic Health System

 Sisters announce sponsorship transfer

 In order to remain true to its calling to address the evolving needs of humankind, FSPA announced it intends to transfer complete oversight of its three organizations, including Mayo Clinic Health System - Franciscan Healthcare, to lay leaders for each organization.
 This action removes FSPA from sponsorship of the ministries allowing it to more fully focus on people in the margins of society.
-Pending Vatican approval, the sisters expect to transition oversight on July 1, 2018.
+Pending Vatican approval, the sisters expect to transition oversight by Nov.
+1, 2018.

 Learn more about the sisters' sponsorship announcement

 A historical context of partnering in health care ministry